Fragility of reaction-diffusion models to competing advective processes: SI. Uniformly Translating Fronts (UTF)

-The question of the selected $(\lambda,s)$ from a given IC is a problem in front selection.
-In this work we focused on ICs with a finite support, including a $\delta$-function IC.
-The points $(\lambda^*,s^*)$ coincide with predictions from Eqs.~(\ref{eq:width}) and (\ref{eq:spm}) respectively (positive $\lambda$ describes the downwind front).
-That prediction is true for any IC with a finite support (see Section SIII below). \\ \\ Having defined the characteristic width of the front by the eigenvalues $\lambda$, we can say what the ``vicinity'' of the front is: it is a region of $|x-x_{front}| \lesssim 1/\lambda$, where $x_{front}$ can be defined, for example, as the point of the largest derivative of $\rho(x,t)$ or $\sigma(x,t)$, although the precise definition is unimportant. \\ \\ We can also argue for convergence to a UTF.
-The speed and decay rate of the leading edge of a solution to Eqs.~(\ref{eq:modelCB1})-(\ref{eq:modelCB2}) is selected by an IC.
-However, if the initial evolution leads to a UTF, the front width can be estimated from the eigenvalue of solutions to Eqs.~(\ref{eq: TW_system1})-(\ref{eq: TW_system2}) around the attractor at $(0,0)$, $\lambda(s)$.
+We can also heuristically argue that a front converges to a UTF.
+The speed and decay rate of the leading edge of a solution to Eqs.~(1)-(2) of the main text, is selected by the IC.
+However, if the initial evolution leads to a UTF, the front width of the full, nonlinear profile can be estimated from the eigenvalue $\lambda(s)$ of solutions to Eqs.~(\ref{eq: TW_system1})-(\ref{eq: TW_system2}) around the attractor at $(0,0)$.
 Although these are obtained from the linearization of Eqs.~(\ref{eq: TW_system1})-(\ref{eq: TW_system2}), they are properties of the solutions of the full, nonlinear profile.
-On the other hand, we have obtained the speed $s^*$ and the width $\lambda^*$ for a specific IC without assuming a UTF.
-As already mentioned, these $(\lambda^*,s^*,)$ lie on the $\lambda(s)$ curve produced by the UTF assumption.
-Although not a rigorous proof, it is an argument for that solution to approach a UTF. \\ \\ Another remark is in order.
-We have shown that Eqs.~(\ref{eq: TW_system1})-(\ref{eq: TW_system2}) admit a family of solutions, each characterized by a free parameter $s$.
-Solutions generically approach an attracting fixed point along the slower eigenvector.
-Approach along the faster eigenvector requires a vey special fine-tuning by the nonlinearities.
-Thus, generically, the leading edge is determined by the linearized dynamics around $\rho=\sigma=0$.
-This suggests to neglect the nonlinearity in the computation of the propagation speed of the leading edge; and since the shape of the front is constant, this will set the propagation speed of the entire front.
-A more thorough relationship between pulled fronts and the properties of UTF solutions near the attracting state can be found in \cite{von Saarloos review}. \\ \\ Below we plot $s(\lambda)$ curves when $\mathcal{D} \neq 0$; Fig.~\ref{fig:2SM} is for $a<1$ and Fig.~\ref{fig:3SM} is for $a>1$.
-These figures do not all have the same scale - they are meant to demonstrate qualitative changes in the structure of $s(\lambda)$ as parameters $a$ and $\mathcal{D}$ vary.
-As before, the parameter $b$ was set to $1$, but changes in this parameter do not modify the qualitative structure of each of these plots.
-These plots are meant to demonstrate the evolution of the branches of $s(\lambda)$ from the $\mathcal{D}=0$ case, seen in Fig.~\ref{fig:1SM}.
-The black dashed curve represents $\mathcal{D} \lambda + \lambda^{-1} = s_{FK}(\lambda)$ of the single-variable Fisher-Komogorov-type model $\dot{\phi} = f(\phi) + \mathcal{D} \frac{d^2 \phi}{dx^2}$.
+On the other hand, we have obtained the speeds $s^*_{\pm}$ and the widths $\lambda^*_{\pm}$ (Eqs.~(5)-(6) of the main text) for a specific IC without assuming a UTF.
+As already mentioned, these $(\lambda^*_{\pm},s^*_{\pm},)$ lie on the $\lambda(s)$ curve produced by the UTF assumption.
+Although not a rigorous proof, it is an argument for the solution to approach a UTF.